Admission Resources

 -

-You can locate the undergraduate admission counselor for your school or geographic area by searching our Find Your Counselor directory.
+You can find the undergraduate admission counselor for your school or geographic area by searching our Find Your Counselor directory.

 -

 USC offers a broad range of majors and minors through our top-ranked academic and professional programs.
-Please refer to the USC Catalogue and navigate to Programs/Minors and Certificates for the most up-to-date list.
+Please refer to the USC Catalogue and navigate to “Programs, Minors and Certificates” for the most up-to-date list of degree programs.

 -

-Students can choose to apply to USC during high school enrollment, or post high-school graduation, while attending another institution.
-If you are still in high school, USC considers you a first-year applicant, regardless of the number of college units completed prior to high school graduation.
-If you plan to attend USC right after your graduation from high school, you should apply to USC as a first-year student.
+Students can choose to apply to USC during high school or after high-school graduation, while attending another college or university.
+If you are still in high school, USC considers you a first-year applicant, regardless of the number of college units you completed prior to high school graduation.
+If you plan to attend USC right after your graduation from high school and you have not taken any college courses, you should apply to USC as a first-year student.
 Once you graduate from high school and begin to take college-level courses, you will apply as a transfer student.
-If you plan to apply to USC after attending college or university elsewhere, you can apply to transfer as soon as your sophomore year.
+If you plan to apply to USC after attending college or university elsewhere, you can apply to transfer as early as your first year of college.

 -